 As you can see, trading on Webull is a little more involved, but it does help give you a better feel for working with real markets.

 However, if you have a little extra “fun money” and want to learn about the world of active trading, opening an account with Webull will certainly be an educational experience.
-Sign up and deposit $100 to earn your free stock and try it out.
+Sign up and deposit $100 to earn your free stocks and try it out.